dbojan/python-azure-ocr/README.md

 ### What is it:

-Command line tool to use ocr from azure cloud.
+Command line tool to use convert image to text using azure cloud ocr.

 With 'google cloud vision ocr' as backup (no tables in free version, lower quality ocr than azure).